nickheppleston/aws-training/associate-arch-training-gaps.md

 *Question: Can an EBS volume residing in A-Z a be attached to an EC2 instance running in A-Z b?*
 *Question: Can an EBS volume residing in the EU(Ireland) region be attached to an EC2 instance running in EU(London)?*

 An EBS Volume is a durable, block-level storage device that can be attached to a single EC2 Instance.
 EBS Volumes persist independently from the lifecycle of an EC2 Instance.
 A volume incurs charges as long as data persists.
+The maximum size for an EBS Volume is 16TiB.

 Data persists on the volume until the volume is explicitly deleted.
 After a volume is deleted, the physical block stoage used by the volume is over-written with zeroes before it is allocated to another account.